 How does Power BI Workspace Collections relate to the Power BI service?

 Power BI Workspace Collections and the Power BI service are separate offerings.
 Power BI Workspace Collections features a consumption-based billing model, is deployed through the Azure portal and is designed to enable ISVs to embed data visualizations in applications for their customers to use.
-The Power BI service is billed and deployed through the O365 portal and is a standalone general purpose BI offering primarily targeted at enterprise internal use.
+The Power BI service is billed and deployed through the Microsoft 365 admin center and is a standalone general purpose BI offering primarily targeted at enterprise internal use.
 To learn more about the Power BI service, see www.powerbi.com.

 How does Power BI Workspace Collections improve my app?

 Applications are significantly more powerful when you can leverage stunning, interactive data visualizations to inform user decisions directly in your application.
 Power BI Workspace Collections lets you enhance your app with interactive, always up-to-date, rich data visualizations so that you can increase the utility of your app, user satisfaction and loyalty, and deliver contextual analytics with ease on any device.

 Are there any rules or restrictions about how I can use Power BI Workspace Collections in my app?